-The Company is party to a senior credit agreement with Bank of America, N.A. (the "Bank of America Credit Agreement"), entered into on December 7, 2021 (the "Closing Date"), subsequently amended on November 8, 2022, providing the Company with a \$25.0 million senior secured revolving credit facility (the "Senior Revolver").
-Proceeds from the Senior Revolver will be used to fund working capital needs, capital expenditures, and other general corporate purposes.
-The Senior Revolver matures on December 7, 2025 (the "Maturity Date").
+The Company entered into a senior credit agreement with Bank of America, N.A. (the "Bank of America Credit Agreement") on December 7, 2021 (the "Closing Date"), subsequently amended on November 8, 2022, providing the Company with a \$25.0 million senior secured revolving credit facility (the "Senior Revolver").
+Proceeds from the Senior Revolver will be used to fund working capital needs, capital expenditures and other general corporate purposes.

-The Senior Revolver is secured by a pledge of 100% of the equity of certain of the Company's wholly owned subsidiaries and a security interest in substantially all of the Company's tangible and intangible assets.
-The Senior Revolver includes borrowing capacity available for letters of credit and for borrowings on same-day notice, referred to as the "swing loans."
-Any issuance of letters of credit or making of a swing loan will reduce the amount available under the revolving credit facility.
-The Company may increase the commitments under the Senior Revolver in an aggregate amount of up to the greater of \$25.0 million or 100% of consolidated adjusted EBITDA plus any additional amounts so long as certain conditions, including compliance with the applicable financial covenants for such period, in each case on a pro forma basis, are satisfied.
+The Senior Revolver was secured by a pledge of 100% of the equity of certain of the Company's wholly owned subsidiaries and a security interest in substantially all of the Company's tangible and intangible assets.
+The Senior Revolver included borrowing capacity available for letters of credit and for borrowings on same-day notice, referred to as the "swing loans."
+Any issuance of letters of credit or making of a swing loan reduced the amount available under the revolving credit facility.
+The Company could increase the commitments under the Senior Revolver in an aggregate amount of up to the greater of \$25.0 million or 100% of consolidated adjusted EBITDA plus any additional amounts so long as certain conditions, including compliance with the applicable financial covenants for such period, in each case on a pro forma basis, were satisfied.